Esther-Wavinya/Esther-Wavinya/README.md

 - 🔭 I’m currently working on ...
-Software testing
+Automation
 - 🌱 I’m currently learning ...
-Software in Test, Digital Marketing
+Automation, Digital Marketing
 - 👯 I’m looking to collaborate on ...
 Web development, IT Support, Content writing
 - 🤔 I’m looking for help with ...
 Data Science, Spatial analysis
 - 💬 Ask me about ...
 Web